The Relational Origins of Rules in Online Communities: Empirical Settings: Subreddits, Fandom wikis, and Fediverse servers

 \subsection{Fandom wikis}

 Wikis are collaboration-based websites where users peer produce public information repositories, like encyclopedias, by directly creating, editing, and organizing content on the website's pages.
-Fandom is a platform that affords the creation and management of wikis, often made up of members of a fandom who share a strong interest in documenting information about a specific work of fiction or cultural artifact (e.g., TV show, book series, or video game).
+Fandom is a platform that affords the creation and management of wikis, often made up of members of a fandom who share a strong interest in documenting information about a specific cultural artifact (e.g., TV show, book series, or video game).
 Interactions primarily occur on the ``Talk Pages'' of articles in a Fandom wiki, where members discuss article content.
 Many Fandom wikis activate a forum feature in the platform.

 As the goal of wikis is to produce relevant, high-quality articles documenting their fandoms, leaders frequently develop rules regulating article content.
-Users who create a Fandom wiki become its \textit{de facto} leader but frequently appoint other community members into leadership positions.
-Social computing scholars have documented how wikis engage in ongoing deliberation about how to change their communities' rules \citep{keegan_evolutionconsequences_2017}, and shown that as they grow and mature they become more bureaucratic (by adding more rules) \citep{butler_dontlook_2008} and oligarchic and closed to newcomers \citep{shaw_laboratoriesoligarchy_2014, halfaker_risedecline_2013, teblunthuis_revisitingrise_2018}.
+Users who create a Fandom wiki become its \textit{de facto} leaders but frequently appoint other community members to leadership positions.
+Social computing scholars have documented how wikis engage in ongoing deliberation about how to change their communities' rules \citep{keegan_evolutionconsequences_2017}, and shown that as wikis grow and mature they become more bureaucratic (by adding more rules) \citep{butler_dontlook_2008} and oligarchic and closed to newcomers \citep{shaw_laboratoriesoligarchy_2014, halfaker_risedecline_2013, teblunthuis_revisitingrise_2018}.